Effective Decision Making: Judgment & Critical Thinking

 Few practicing lawyers ever try cases in front of juries or even judges.
 Over 98% of cases filed in courts are resolved by other means.
 However, lawyers still make hundreds of decisions during the course of advising a client, consummating a transaction, or litigating a case.
 Research has shown that most attorneys are actually poor predictors of actual outcomes, yet the reigning expectation is that attorneys are well-equipped to make decisions regarding settlements and transactions based upon the accurate predictions of outcomes, which is a large part of why clients hire them.
 This course introduces the lawyer to the latest understanding of how and why people make specific choices.
 Decisions result from the interplay of a myriad of rational, emotional, biological, relational, cultural, motivational and other factors grounded in each of our own professional and personal identities, values, expectations, and experiences.
 With a cross-disciplinary approach, the course focuses on the theory, science, and practical aspects of how decisions are made by the legal community.

 Workshop Format & Topics

-Lectures, discussion, and interactive workshop from 9:30AM to 4:00PM with a pizza lunch and breaks provided by Professors Creo and Shultz.
-The course will be limited to 30 attendees for $190 and will be held at The Conflict Lab in Pittsburgh on Thursday, December 12th.
+Lectures, discussion, and interactive workshop with a pizza lunch and breaks provided by Professors Creo and Shultz.
+The course will be limited to 30 attendees for $190 and will be held at The Conflict Lab in Pittsburgh in 2020 (date TBA).

 - Introduction, Administrative Details and Program Overview